thomas-institut/datacache/README.md

 `MultiCacheDataCache` is a `DataCache` that aggregates a list of `DataCache` instances.
 When an item is stored, it is stored in all caches and when it is deleted it is deleted from all caches as well.
-When an item is retrieved, however, it is only retrieved from the first cache in the list that has it.
+However, when an item is retrieved, it is only retrieved from the first cache in the list that has it.

-The intended use of this cache is having faster caches in the first positions in the list and slower, perhaps persistent caches, in the latter positions.
-The slower, persistent caches constitute a backup to the faster caches.
+The intended use of this cache is setting up faster caches in the first positions in the list and slower, perhaps persistent caches, in the latter positions.
+Reads will normally be handled by the faster caches, while the slower, persistent caches are used as backup.

 The constructor requires an array of cache instances or callables that return a cache instance, an optional array of key prefixes to attach to keys in the corresponding